Overview

 Why logs are important

-Server logs are not just troubleshooting records!
+Server logs are not just troubleshooting records.

 On integration platforms, logs become a business-process transcript.
 They may contain workflow names, internal hostnames, usernames, request metadata, partner identifiers, error traces, payment-processing context, file names, transfer status, and partial transaction data.